doda25-team1/operation/ACTIVITY.md

 ### Week Q2.2 (Nov 21+)
 - Deon: https://github.com/doda25-team1/operation/pull/7
 I worked on the steps 4 to 7 of A2.
 I implemented secure SSH key-based access to all VMs by registering multiple team public keys using Ansible.
 Then disabled SWAP both immediately and permanently, ensuring Kubernetes compatibility by stopping active swap and removing it from /etc/fstab.
 Finally, configured Kubernetes networking at the kernel level by loading br_netfilter and overlay modules and enabling required sysctl parameters for IP forwarding and bridged traffic.
+Made some fixes to run initial vagrant setup